- How to Declare a Major in History

 If the four modifying courses are in a single department/program, your Modified Major plan and rationale must be approved by Vice Chair Jennifer Miller of the History Department and the modifying department/program.
 If the four modifying courses are drawn from more than one department/program, your plan and rationale for a Modified Major needs to be approved only by the Vice Chair of the History Department.
 Modified Majors must meet the requirements below.

 In addition to the culminating experience (HIST 96) and the area requirements, select three additional History courses to bring your total up to eight.
 These can be used to fulfill the distributive requirements for the major mentioned below.

 Your eight History courses must contain at least one course from each of the following areas:

-Your eight History courses must contain at least two pre-1800 courses.
-On the 20s-22shistschedcrs.pdf courses fulfilling the pre-1800 requirement are designated <1800.
+Your eight History courses must contain at least two pre-1800 courses (designated <1800 in the course listings).